slausmeister/AutoHDR/readme.md

 We can see that this hypothesis was false.
 There is no clear pattern of a specific bias with low connections to it.
 Keep in mind that due to regularization the average magnitude of incoming connections is also essentially the same for all nodes.
 Furthermore the plot is anything but constant for different runs indicating that the network is actually responding to the image and not just making a fixed guess.

 Still, we suspect that a fixed guess might perform quite well.
 We therefore calculate the mean and standard deviation for each label and construct a simple guesser that picks its label suggestions from a normal distribution with the calculated variance and standard deviation.
-This guesser considers only the label space and does not take the input image into consideration
+This guesser considers only the label space and does not take the input image into consideration.

 ![](./assets/mean_and_std.png)

 Fig 6: Mean and standard deviation of labels in training dataset.

-We evaluate this guesser on the validation set with an 80, 20 training - validation split an get a quite consistent loss of ~8%.
+We evaluate this guesser on the validation set with an 80, 20 training - validation split and get a quite consistent loss of ~8%.
 This is definitely a very good performance considering the guesser did not look at the actual image.
 It is therefore fair to say that the underlying data is quite homogenous.
-Still the random guesser is fortunately outperformed by our ViT model, which consistently achieves loss rates of around ~2%.
+Still, the random guesser is fortunately outperformed by our ViT model, which consistently achieves loss rates of around ~2%.

 ## Understanding the Attention Heads
 We now seek to understand the attention heads.
 The hope being that there is a certain structure here, that indicates that the network is actually considering different aspects of the input image.
 As the settings affect the brightness spectrum of the image, we hypothesize that the network should pay attention to shadows, highlights and especially bright light sources (such as the sun).